-Your Goldendoodle might also be prone to a common condition called hypothyroidism.
+Your dog might also be prone to a common condition called hypothyroidism.
 It’s a disorder referring to an insufficient amount of thyroid hormones.
 To check for this one, watch out for signs like weight gain, hair loss, dry skin, and epilepsy.

 Von Willebrand’s Disease is an inherited bleeding disorder caused by low levels of blood clotting.
 If your dog gets injured with this condition, it’ll be difficult to stop the bleeding.
 Other symptoms are bleeding gums and nose bleeds.
 While there is no known cure, vets can use medicine to prevent bleeding episodes.

-To help keep your Goldendoodle puppy healthy, stay up-to-date with vaccinations and wellness checkups.
+To help keep your puppy healthy, stay up-to-date with vaccinations and wellness checkups.
 Like humans, dogs show symptoms in a variety of ways.
 Always call your vet if your dog starts acting differently.

 Indy and his baby sister, Roux, love road trips and making new friends.
 This dynamic duo will welcome you to their insta-feed with smiles and travel pics.